 - Although this building is currently vacant, its most recent use was as staff accommodation.
-This use is proposed to be changed to short-term holiday accommodation; and - Refurbishment, minor alterations and reconfiguration, and external landscaping
+This use is proposed to be changed to short-term holiday accommodation. - Adaptive reuse, minor internal renovations and external landscaping.

 South Head, Camp Cove and Green Point Precinct